 - 5% Cash Rewards on Boxed Wholesale orders for use on future purchases.

-- Complimentary ShopRunner membership (2-day shipping at hundreds or retailers)
+- Complimentary ShopRunner membership (free 2-day shipping at hundreds or retailers)

-- $5 off movie tickets with Fandango for every 2 movie tickets purchased
+- $5 off movie tickets with Fandango when you spend $20.

 - Trip cancellation/interruption insurance – up to $1,500 per person and $6,000 per trip